Bioconductor/packagebuilder/README.md

 ### Unix Nodes

- For unix nodes (Linux and Mac) you should `ssh` to the build node as the `pkgbuild` user; (the "credentials") Google Doc can tell you how to do this.
+ For unix nodes (Linux and Mac) you should `ssh` to the build node as the `pkgbuild` user; (the "credentials" Google Doc can tell you how to do this).

  You should `cd` to the `~/packagebuilder` directory.
  Then do this to see if the `server.py` script is running: